-Comp Component Description (1) esc key Displays system information when pressed in combination with the ${\sf fn}$ key.
+Component Description (1) esc key Displays system information when pressed in combination with the ${\sf fn}$ key.
 (2) fn key Executes specific functions when pressed in combination with another key.
-(3) := Windows key Opens the Start menu.
-NOTE: Pressing the Windows key again will close the Start menu.
+(3) ■ Windows key Opens the Start menu. - NOTE: Pressing the Windows key again will close the Start menu.
 (4) Action keys Execute frequently used system functions.
-NOTE: On select products, the $f4$ action key turns the keyboard backlight feature off or on.
-(5) 7 Airplane mode key (also referred to as the wireless button) Turns the airplane mode and wireless feature on or off.
-7 NOTE: A wireless network must be set up before a wireless connection is possible.
-(6) OMEN key Opens the OMEN Command Center software.
-(7) END/PRT SC key Turns the END mode on or off. - or - Prints the screen image.
-Press and hold the key in combination with the fn key.
+NOTE: On select products, the f5 action key turns the keyboard backlight feature off or on.
+(5) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(6) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
+When num lock is pressed, the keypad can be used like an external numeric keypad.
+NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.